Blog>Cost Guides>Cost to prevent flood damage

 Soakaway installation

-Installing a soakaway is a great way to prevent floods reaching your home.
+Installing a soakaway is a great way to prevent floods from reaching your home.
 Perfect for catching runoff and storm water, soakaways are built underground and covered in a porous-walled chamber that catches floodwater before it causes damage.
-Depending on the materials used, the depth of the structure, and where it’s being installed, you can expect to pay between £700 and £1000 for a soakaway installation.
+Depending on the materials used, the depth of the structure, and where it's being installed, you can expect to pay between £750 - £1,000 for a soakaway installation.

 Damp-proofing and damp proof floor membrane maintenance